louismullie/temp-data/markdown_final/fc4ca44b-b4e8-ff03-1003-daac7d28abd7.md

 ### Diagnosis and management of vulvar skin disorders: ACOG practice bulletin, number 224 [^6eacf468].
 Obstetrics and Gynecology (2020).
 High credibility.

 Patient counseling for prevention and control of vulvar disorders — behavioral care instructions: Box 3 lists the following directives verbatim for patients — "Avoid vulvar irritants and allergens.
 Use mild soaps, but avoid use on the vulva.
 Cleanse the vulva with water only.
 Gently pat the vulva dry after bathing.
 Apply preservative-free, unscented or fragrance-free emollient to hold moisture in the skin and improve barrier function.
 Use PeriCare bottle to rinse after urination.
 Use 100% cotton, unscented or fragrance-free menstrual pads.
-Use adequate lubrication for intercourse (unscented or fragrance-free silicone-based lubricants recommended)."
+Use adequate lubrication for intercourse (unscented or fragrance-free silicone-based lubricants recommended)".

 ---